Should I try to pop my car dent with dry ice or compressed air?

 There are numerous dent repair DIY tips from YouTube and blogs.
-The most popular is the compressed air dent removal and dry ice dent removal methods.
+The most popular ones are the compressed air dent removal and dry ice dent removal methods.

-Hair dryer and compressed air dent removal – Does it work?
+Hair dryer and compressed air dent removal – It Does Not Work.

 This is one of the most popular DIY methods of dent removal.
 You’ll find numerous videos and blogs that test this method or provide detailed description.